-Spencer Black is an internationally published landscape photographer playing and working in the mountains of Western North Carolina.
+Spencer Black is a videographer and landscape photographer working in the mountains of Western North Carolina.
 His addiction to landscape photography began on a fiery night at Table Rock Mountain, observing a mountain forest fire enveloping the eastern ridges.
 While taking a thirty second exposure shot of the mountain flames, lightning struck simultaneously in the center of the frame.
 Unfortunately, during the exposure, the tripod leg slowly sank, blurring the image and ruining the shot.

 While the lightning was short lived and seeing a deceivingly beautiful image in the cameras lcd screen, erasing the opportunity to set up a second shot, an obsession was born.

-For more information about Black, or Black Visual please use the contact form.
+For more information about Black, or questions in general use the contact form.